-- the model's theoretical soundness and mathematical integrity; - the appropriateness of model assumptions, including consistency with market practices; - sensitivity analyses performed to assess the impact of variations in model parameters on fair value, including under stress conditions; and - backtesting.
+- the model's theoretical soundness and mathematical integrity; - the appropriateness of model assumptions, including consistency with market practices and consistency with relevant contractual terms of transactions; - sensitivity analyses performed to assess the impact of variations in model parameters on fair value, including under stress conditions; and - benchmarking of the valuation result with the observed market price at the time of valuation or independent benchmark model.

-A bank must understand and document the conditions under which the performance of the model would not be acceptable.
+A bank must understand and document the limitations to the performance of the model so as to understand the conditions under which valuations would not reasonably reflect an exit price.
 Appropriate action should be taken when performance of the model is not acceptable.
 This action could include valuation adjustments for model limitations or model risk, or if necessary, changes to the model.